hvan307/HelloCode/README.md

 - Group chat
 - Push notifications
 - Chat invites

+# Wins
+- Successful implementation of new technologies, such as Django Channels and Material-UI.
+- Image upload functionality for the user profile picture that allows users to add a file (rather than a link) from the frontend, and stores the encrypted version in the HelloCode's backend.
+- Successful debugging (specifically, implementing useLayoutEffect in place of useEffect for Hook components that were not rendering the axios requests correctly).

 # Lessons Learned
 Be realistic about the number of new technologies you use in relation to the time limit that you have.